 MFL Bison Ranch Ltd runs three separate herds.
 The herd sires in each herd are related bulls from a specific genetic line from a specific ranch or park origin.
 The dams in each herd are selected for genetics that are diverse from the sires, either from one of the other MFL herds or bought from other sources.

-Click on each herd name to view a few photos of the herds in the pasture.
+Click on each herd name to view a few photos of the herds.

-Our East Herd, which roam the hills on a piece of range land a couple miles east of our home section, is sired by mixed line of KenMar 'Old Theodore Roosevelt' and Kenmar 'M-line'.
+First are the Theodore Roosevelt/M-line bulls.
 These bulls genetics are derived from Theodore Roosevelt National Park animals released in the 1970s, and a private herd in Maddock, North Dakota.
 This Maddock herd was initially obtained by the Heim Ranch, and subsequently purchased by KenMar and became KenMar's 'M-line' genetics.

 This is about all the girls!

 Their genetics vary but until recently the North Herd had sires from the Hanson Ranch in the Peace River region of Alberta.
 So many cows in our herds come from that background and the Hanson Ranch are well known for high quality plains bison.
 A number of years ago MFL ran herd sires from Heim 'Great Northern' background, a line developed by Chad Heim's Dad on the Heim Ranch in the early 1990s.

 We also have cows with backgrounds from the Durham Ranch, Black Buckle Ranch, Elk Island National Park, Grasslands National Park, Sturgeon Lake and a number of other mixed backgrounds, in addition the more recent addition of some Yellowstone heifers we've retained from our Yellowstone bulls.